 "This newly built resort is definitely recommended for relaxation, tranquility and .
 Suited for couples with young children.
 Astonishing service quality, very good food.
 Last, but not least, the central swimming pool is filled with sea water.
 Cons: For those who want a nice beach, this is not an option for this hotel."

-- Travel date: Sat 29th of August 2009
+- Travel date: 29th August 2009

 Unique, special, definitely recommend this place

 "Myself and my partner booked this holiday last minute, and were very pleased to find that the five star description was exactly that.
 This is a fabulous place, very brilliantly designed and appointed beautifully.
 We had a fantastic, romantic week away in beautiful surroundings.
 We took the all inclusive deal and it was excellent value for money.
 We would have spent four times that cost of the all inclusive package had we not taken it.
 Our room was lovely, although we were slightly disappointed as after checking out their website, the only rooms photographed were their special larger rooms and suites, so ours was smaller than expected, but still fantastic.
 We were very disappointed with the poor reception staff, they were actually quite rude.
 But, this was the only poor thing about the week.
 Fortunately we had little contact with them apart from arrival and departure.
 Don't expect to be asked if you had an enjoyable stay, if everything was ok, and to be wished a safe journey home, because it won't happen!
 All the other staff at the resort were very lovely indeed, waiters, waitresses and bar staff all very friendly and helpful.
 The food was fantastic, with loads of choice and excellent service.
 So, apart from the reception staff, whom I suspect just have ideas above their station, I would describe this hotel as very special, and I recommend it whole heartedly."

-- Travel date: Sat 22nd of August 2009
+- Travel date: 22nd August 2009

 5 Star luxury from morning to night!